Skip to main content

 A granular analysis of how hormonal therapies affect the brain requires an examination of specific structural changes observed in clinical research.
 The brain is not a static organ; its volume and composition are dynamic, and hormonal fluctuations are a key modulator of this neuroplasticity.

 Large-scale clinical trials, such as the Women’s Health Initiative Memory Study (WHIMS) and the Kronos Early Estrogen Prevention Study (KEEPS), have utilized magnetic resonance imaging (MRI) to map these changes with a high degree of precision.
-The data from these studies provide a complex, and at times cautionary, picture of the relationship between and brain morphology.
+The data from these studies provide a complex, and at times cautionary, picture of the relationship between hormone therapy and brain morphology.

 The ventricles are fluid-filled spaces within the brain, and their expansion is often correlated with a decrease in overall brain volume or cerebral atrophy.
 This same study noted that the rate of ventricular expansion correlated with the rate of decrease in whole brain volume, suggesting a direct link between the CEE protocol and changes in brain morphology.